MrQuality/prompt-engineering/docs/manipulation_language_analyzer.md

 # the prompt
 ```
-Analyze the following text for potential forms of mind control or manipulation.
+Task: Analyze the provided text for potential forms of mind control or manipulation.
+The analysis should encompass the identification of manipulative tactics, their intended psychological effects, and any potential ethical implications.
+Generate two outputs based on this analysis.

+Input Text:

 [Insert Text Here]

-Provide two outputs:
+Output:

-1. Cleaned Text: The original text with any identified mind control or manipulation language removed.
+1. Cleaned Text:
+1.1 Provide the original text with all identified manipulative language removed.
-2. Analysis: A detailed explanation of the removed text, identifying the specific form(s) of mind control used, the intended effect on the reader/listener, and any potential ethical concerns.
+1.2 Ensure the cleaned text retains coherence and meaning while being free from manipulative elements.

+2. Detailed Analysis:
+2.1 Identified Manipulation Techniques: List and describe the specific forms of mind control or manipulation detected in the text.
+2.2 Intended Psychological Effects: Explain the psychological impact these manipulative techniques aim to achieve on the reader or listener.
+2.3 Ethical Concerns: Discuss any potential ethical issues related to the use of these manipulative tactics.
 ```